Send As SMS

 Limbaugh then extrapolates from the Summers situation to attack not just Harvard, but "the Left" in general.

-"The Left is increasingly intellectually bankrupt and delusional.
+As he concludes, "The Left is increasingly intellectually bankrupt and delusional.
 But worse, it has become boorishly dictatorial, not even sparing would-be allies, like Clintonite Lawrence Summers, from its hellish wrath, if they not just to disagree with its dogma, but to express a willingness to consider ideas the 'code' forbids."

 I like that—"the code."
 As if liberals all sign their names in blood in a secret book.